ShakNat/DupyliCate/README.md

   both the child-parent linker and the parent attribute in the above example point to AT1G01010.Araport11.447; This is important to ensure that the transcripts correctly map to the parent gene especially in the alternate transcript removal step

-## Preparing list of reference genes for specific analysis
+### Preparing list of reference genes for specific analysis

-1) If you have a known list of genes in the reference organism whose copy number variation you want to analyze in the sample, the --speicifc_genes flag can be used.
+1) If you have a known list of genes in the reference organism whose copy number variation you want to analyze in the sample, the --specific_genes flag can be used.

-2) This needs the full path to a simple .txt file.
+2) This needs the full path to a simple .txt file

-3) This .txt file should have the
+3) This .txt file should have one transcript name per line

+### Preparing the txt file for GeMoMa annotation

+1) In case, some of your input files lack structural annotation, the --to_annotate flag in the script can be used

+2) This needs the full path to a simple .txt file

+3) The name of the organism to be annotated followed by comma and the name of the reference organism to be used for annotation must be mentioned in a line

+4) If there are multiple organisms for annotation, specify each of them along with their respective reference in a single line in the format as specified above

+   eg.
+    Vamurensis,Vvinifera
+   	Vrotundifolia,Vvinifera

 ## Helper scripts